Water

 Why aren’t leaders or citizens doing enough to address the climate crisis?
 One answer is that an outer transformation of politics, technologies and behaviours is not enough.
 According to researchers, we also need to be aware of the inner causes of the crisis.

-“Climate change is due to a crisis in our relationships with ourselves, each other and nature,” says Pprofessor Christine Wamsler of Lund University.
+“Climate change arise from a crisis in our relationships with ourselves, each other and nature,” says Pprofessor Christine Wamsler of Lund University.

-An interest in inner transformation is growing.
-This year, the UN’s Intergovernmental Panel on Climate Change (IPCC) along with the UN Development Programme and European Parliament have stressed that an inner transition must be linked to the outer one.
+High level interest in inner transformation for sustainability is growing.
+This year, the UN’s Intergovernmental Panel on Climate Change (IPCC) along with the UN Development Programme and European Parliament have stressed that inner and outer transformation must be linked.

-“The way we think and take action around sustainability has reached the end of the road,” Wamsler says.
+“The way we think and take action around sustainability has hit a wall,” Wamsler says.
 “One important reason is that the vast majority of sustainability scholarship, education and practice has, so far, only focused on the external world: ecosystems, socio-economic structures and technology.
-But in reality, it is our ways of thinking and being as individuals and as collectives that are the root causes of the catastrophic changes we are seeing today.”
+But in reality, it is our ways of being and thinking as individuals and as collectives that are the root causes of the catastrophic changes we are seeing today.”

-In recently published studies, Wamsler, together with Jamie Bristow from the Mindfulness Initiative, describe how people’s inner lives are connected to environmental and social sustainability in four different ways.
+In recently published studies, Wamsler, together with Jamie Bristow from the Mindfulness Initiative, describes how people’s inner lives are connected to environmental and social sustainability in four different ways.

-First, according to the researchers, sustainability crises make us feel bad.
-Climate anxiety, worrying, a sense of powerlessness, guilt, burnout and other forms of mental illness are on the rise in the wake of the climate crisis.
+Firstly, according to the researchers, sustainability crises make us feel bad, climate anxiety, worrying, a sense of powerlessness, guilt, burnout and other forms of mental illness being on the rise.

-And second, several patterns of thought exist that are preventing us from taking action on climate change.
+Secondly, several patterns of thought exist that are preventing us from taking adequate action on climate change and other sustainability crises.
 For example, cognitive bias, our brain’s attempt to simplify information processing, can cause our thinking to become polarised or short-sighted.
 To avoid anxiety, we may blame others or deny the climate crisis.
 And when our instinctive fight or flight response is triggered, we become less empathetic, more extremist, and more likely to think in terms of us-versus-them.

 “All of this ultimately reduces the political space for collective action on climate change,” Wamsler says